|Early Spring Date:||March 11|

 Spring: Louisiana Waterthrushes are one of the earliest arriving migrant warblers at Monticello Park.
 The best time to look for them is during the second week in April.
 They nest in the Washington metro area, but not at Monticello.
 Their preferred nesting sites are near fast-running streams in deciduous forests.
 Northern Waterthrushes show up later.
 Your best chance to see one at Monticello is during the second week in May.
 Their preferred nesting habitat is near slow-moving streams in denser habitat.
 They nest in Canada, the northern United States, and the Appalachian Mountains.

 Fall: In most years, only one or two Louisiana Waterthrushes are seen at Monticello during fall migration.
-An average of about 11 Northern Waterthrushes pass through Monticello each fall, and they can show up at any time between the beginning of August and early October.
+About ten Northern Waterthrushes pass through Monticello each fall, and they can show up at any time between the beginning of August and early October.

 Where to See Them in the Park